andyfischer/circa/docs/about_inlined_state.md

         return count
     end

-When this function is used, there is a separate 'count' for *every* different call to this function.
+    def function_that_has_three_counts()
+        my_counting_func()
+        my_counting_func()
+        my_counting_func()
+    end

+If a piece of code calls a function with inlined state, that code also becomes stateful.
+Also, there is a separate piece of state for each call to a stateful function.
+In the above example, `function_that_has_three_counts` has three different ints in its state, one for each call.
 (So, don't confuse this feature with C's static local variables).

-If a function includes inlined state, then any function which has a call to this function also has inlined state, and so on, all the way up the call stack.
-For any block of code, the Circa compiler knows the data type of its inlined state (if any).
+The structure of state data can have many levels of nesting, if the function call graph is nested.

-This does not mean that recursion is impossible.
-Inlined state is lazily created, so a recursive function with inlined state would have a recursive data type.
+It's also possible to have a recursive function with inlined state (although this doesn't work in the current implementation).
+Each recursive call will lazily initialize its state, so the state data acts like a recursive data type.

 # Encapsulation #

-Since inlined state is builtin to the language, an author might not know or care if the functions they use have inlined state.
-Or they may know that some code has state, but they might not care about the details.
-This has the advantage of encapsulation: the author can take advantage of prewritten functions, without worrying about the internal details of how those functions manage their state.
-This style of programming feels similar to object-oriented programming, but it tends to be simpler.
+When writing a function call, the author might not know or care if that function has inlined state.
+Or, they may know that a function is stateful, but they might not care about the details.
+This has the advantage of encapsulation: an author can take advantage of prewritten functions without worrying about the internal details of how those functions manage their state.

+# Interaction with control-flow constructs #

+When there's inlined state inside a control flow construct, special things need to happen.

+*for loops (bounded over a list)*

+A separate instance of state data is created for every iteration of the loop.
+So the following loop would have 100 different strings in its state:

+    for i in 0..100
+        state string a_string
+    end

+*unbounded loops (such as the `while` loop)*

+Circa doesn't currently have any unbounded loops.
+If added, there would need to be some way that it avoids unbounded memory usage when using inlined state.
+Most likely, the entire loop would share one instance of state, not have a separate instance for each iteration.

+*if/else blocks*

+Each branch of an if/else chain can have its own state.
+One feature that might be unexpected is that when a condition is evaluated to be false, all state in that branch is reset.
+This behavior might not be right for every situation, but in practice it tends to be the most convenient thing to do.

+An example: the following code keeps track of how long a button has been held down.
+Every time that `button_down()` returns false, the state inside the elapsed() call is reset, so it starts out at 0 again.

+    duration_button_held = 0.0
+    if button_down()
+        duration_button_held = elapsed()
+    end

 # Helpful stateful functions #